cdipesh20/Recommendation-Systems/README.md

 __2. User Based Collaborative Filtering__

-This algorithm produces a rating for a Business by a User by combining ratings of similar Users using the Pearson Correlation distance met.
+This algorithm produces a rating for a Business by a User by combining ratings of similar Users using the Pearson Correlation distance metric.
 RMSE Achieved: 1.09

 __3. Item Based Collaborative Filtering__